Things To Do In Ajijic

 HOW TO MAKE TELEPHONE CALLS FROM YOUR VACATION RENTALS IN AJIJIC MEXICO

-All Mexican telephones have 10 digits.
+• All Mexican telephones have 10 digits xxx-xxx-xxxx.
 Mexican country code is +52

 EMERGENCIES:

 Ajijic Hospital is a half-block east of us on the Carretera.
 You can walk in, nominally 24 hours.
-There is also San Antonio Hospital, more fully staffed.
-And there is the Riberas Medical Centre, but we hear mixed reviews.
-Medical care is always less expensive in Guadalajara, but you may prefer or need the location here and the English usage here in Lakeside.
+There is also San Antonio Hospital, more fully staffed, and the Riberas Medical Centre.
+Medical care is always less expensive in Guadalajara, but you may prefer or need the location here and the English language usage available in Lakeside.